xak200/Portfolio/Database Design & Implementation/README.md

 LAMP App Assignment Example:

-This assignment uses Linux, mySQL, and PHP, CSS, and HTML.
+This assignment uses Linux, PHP, CSS, and HTML.
+This assignment uses the mySQL database from the Pre-LAMP assignment.

 Contains:
 + an opening page to introduce the project